Canada–Mongolia relations: Timeline

-Embassy and consulates
+Resident diplomatic missions

-The Embassy of Mongolia in Canada is located at 132 Stanley Avenue, Ottawa, Ontario, Canada.
+The Embassy of Mongolia in Canada is located at 132 Stanley Avenue, Ottawa, Ontario, Canada with an Honorary Consulate branch at 130 Albert St. Suite 1620.
 Mongolia opened its embassy in Canada on July 1, 2001.
-Mongolia also maintains Honorary Consulates in Vancouver, Montreal, Calgary, and Regina.
+Mongolia also maintains Honorary Consulates in Toronto, Vancouver, Montreal, Calgary, and Regina.

 The Embassy of Canada in Mongolia is located in Ulaanbaatar at the Sükhbaatar Square.